release-it/release-it/docs/npm.md

 For Yarn workspaces, see the [release-it-yarn-workspaces](https://github.com/rwjblue/release-it-yarn-workspaces) plugin.

+## Yarn

+The plugin checks for the present of `yarn.lock` and will automatically use Yarn to publish.

+You can disable Yarn by setting `--no-npm.yarn`, or enforce it with `--npm.yarn`.

+Note that currently only Yarn v2 (Berry) is supported.

+## pnpm

+The plugin checks for the present of `pnpm-lock.yaml` and will automatically use pnpm to publish.

+Use `--npm.publishArgs="-r"` to add the `-r` argument and recursively publish all the packages that have versions not yet published to the registry.

+You can disable pnpm by setting `--no-npm.pnpm`, or enforce it with `--npm.pnpm`.

 ## Miscellaneous

 - When `npm version` fails, the release is aborted (except when using